cppfastio/fast_io/readme.md

 ## Credit

-This project is made possible by referencing from other open-source projects.
-(I won't take their code directly.
-They are reimplemented by myself to fit the purpose of this library or it might have integration issues.)
+This project is made possible by referencing other open-source projects.
+(I don't take their code directly, they are reimplemented by myself to fit the purpose of this library or it might have integration issues.)

 |Project  | Url                                 |
 |---------|-----------------------------------------|